Carol Delaney keeps a tight schedule.

 “I like people,” Delaney said.
 “I’ve got to stay lively.”

 Since 2013, Disability Advocates of Kent County has been Delaney’s favorite place to lend a hand.
-Delaney resonates with the mission and programming due to her lived experience with a physical disability, as one of her legs is shorter than the other.
+Delaney resonates with the mission and programming due to her lived experience with a physical disability.

 “I love being here because I feel like part of the team,” Delaney said.